cal2195/DistributedFileSystem/README.md

 I've only implemented a subset of the standard filesystem calls, so not everything works 100%, but could easily be added with more time! :)

+# Running

+This project is written in Kotlin.
+To compile, you'll need the kotlin complier!
+Alternatively, I've uploaded the latest release as a .jar file which can be run with any Java 8 JVM.

+## Directory Service

+To start the directory service, run:

+`java -jar DistributedFileSystem.jar dir`

+The service runs on the well known port 8768.

+This needs to be started first!

+## File Servers

+To start file servers, run:

+`java -jar DistributedFileSystem.jar file [directory service ip] [my ip] [my port]`

+You can start as many as these as you'd like! :)

+## FUSE Client

+To mount a fuse client (tested on Linux with FUSE installed), run:

+`java -jar DistributedFileSystem.jar fuse [mount point path] [directory service ip]`

+This will mount the file system at *mount point path*, allowing you to `cd` in and perform normal file system operations with your shell, or any application on your system!

 Any questions, just ask!